 A medical mistake or omission can occur at any time during a patients medical treatment.
 Examples of possible medical negligence would be mistakes in diagnosing an illness or failure to provide proper treatment or medication for a disease.
 Failures on the part of your physician in these manners could violate what is known as the standard of care.

-The standard of care is a generally accepted method (or methods) used by other medical professional in the area to treat patients experiencing similar circumstances to you.
+The standard of care is a generally accepted method (or methods) used by other medical professionals in the area to treat patients experiencing similar circumstances to you.
 Other aspects that can contribute to the accepted standard of care would be gender, age, occupation, and where the patients live (geographically).

 If you can prove that your healthcare provider didn’t adhere to this standard of care in regard to your condition, you may have a good medical malpractice case, and you may then file a claim with the help of a medical malpractice attorney.

 When a physician’s treatments or actions cause you harm, you may have grounds for a medical malpractice claim.
-For example, the amputation of the wrong limb, leaving medical equipments inside you following a surgical procedure, nerve damage following a procedure, brain damage following an operation or certain treatments, or worsening of a condition with treatment.
+For example, the amputation of the wrong limb, leaving medical equipment inside you following a surgical procedure, nerve damage following a procedure, brain damage following an operation or certain treatments, or worsening of a condition with treatment.

 There are two factors that must be proved – first, a doctor or medical professional made a mistake in your treatment, and second, you were harmed by that mistake.